Thursday, November 30, 2023

 Faced with forced expulsion from their homes in 1942, Koichiro and other Japanese-Canadians formed a group called the New Westminster and District Japanese Housewives Association.
 Koichiro was secretary of the group whose purpose was to advocate on behalf of their community.
 In a letter written by Koichiro and four other men of the Association to local Japanese Canadian families, he outlines what they were experiencing.
 The five men and five women of the Association advocated for keeping families together and to that end, have them move to an old gold rush town named Kaslo, rather than the dirty, smelly stables of Hastings Park where many other Japanese Canadians were being held.

-In Obaasan's Boots, Hisa Okihiro tells her granddaughters Lou and Charlotte what happened to her as young wife and new mother as the Japanese Canadian community of New Westminster were declared enemy aliens, stripped of their property, their civil rights, due process and incarcerated.
+Obaasan's Boots opens with alternating narratives by Charlotte and Lou, two cousins who meet up in Toronto with their families to visit their Japanese grandmother, Hisa Okihiro.
+As the two cousins are helping their grandmother in her extensive backyard garden, they learn their family story.
+Hisa Okihiro tells her granddaughters Lou and Charlotte what happened to her as young wife and new mother as the Japanese Canadian community of New Westminster were declared enemy aliens, stripped of their property, their civil rights, due process and incarcerated.
 Hisa's narrative is interspersed between Lou and Charlotte's thoughts about what their beloved grandmother is telling them.

-It is heartbreaking to read how Hisa must choose between her prized possessions like their family photo albums and her wedding dress, and more practical items like her sewing machine.
+What must it have been like for Hisa forced to choose between her prized possessions like their family photo albums and her wedding dress, and more practical items like her sewing machine.
 After learning what happened to the Ishii family, Hisa and Koichiro hide their possessions in their home in built-in bookcases and plaster over them and leave other things stored at the Japanese Language School or the Buddhist Church where they hope they will be safe.
 As it turns out, the government sells off almost everything, including their home, without their permission.

 One interesting aspect of Hisa's narrative is the reaction of the Japanese Canadians to the atomic bombing of Hiroshima and Nagasaki.
 Not many historical fiction novels about the internment of Japanese Canadians explore this aspect of the war.
 Koichiro's family along with aunts and uncles, lived in Hiroshima.
 Hisa and Koichiro learn that Hiroshima is "completely flattened".
 When Japan finally surrenders, and Canadians celebrate, Hisa along with other Japanese Canadians are devastated.
 "But to me, it felt like people were celebrating the deaths of thousands of people.
 Of Koichiro's family..."
 At the time, many people felt that the dropping of the atomic bombs was justified.
 However, with the passage of time, that decision has been called into question, given the tremendous devastation and deaths the bombs caused.